ch007m/r-d/tap/README.md

 cp cli/core/v1.4.0-rc.5/tanzu-core-linux_amd64 $HOME/bin/tanzu
 ```

-- Next, configure the Tanzu client to use the plugin `package` able to download the resources from the Pivotal registry
+- Next, configure the Tanzu client to install the plugin `package`.
+This extension will be used to download the resources from the Pivotal registry

 ```bash
 tanzu plugin clean